thehoff/spanet-password-creator/README.md

 This is to create an encrypted version of the password input to be sent to the spanet API.

-Included are binaries annd the sourcecode.
+Included are binaries and the source code.

 Binary